 Although she did not get to compete in the 1980 Summer Olympics due to the boycott in Moscow, Dr. O’Connor says the lessons she learned in rowing influenced her philosophy on leadership.
 “Both in rowing and in medicine, the team is what creates great outcomes,” she says.

-At CMC, specialists from multiple disciplines including orthopaedics, rheumatology, spine, sports medicine, and physical medicine and rehabilitation work together as a team.
-To help decide what is best for individual patients, CMC doctors listen carefully.
+To help decide what is best for individual patients, Dr. O'Connor listens carefully.
 “We want patients to tell us their story,” Dr. O’Connor says.
 “There is rich information about each patient in their history and how the musculoskeletal condition is affecting their life.
 Our team works to bring their needs into treatment decisions we make together.”

-In addition to her leadership and clinical roles at CMC, Dr. O’Connor is a professor of orthopaedics and rehabilitation at Yale School of Medicine.
-Her research interests include the use of stem cells to treat arthritis without surgery.
+Dr. O’Connor is a professor of orthopaedics and rehabilitation at Yale School of Medicine.